High-profile Liberal minister to announce he is not running in next election, quitting cabinet: sources

 -

+19 more die in Bangladesh clashes as student protesters try to impose a 'complete shutdown'

-Police clashed Thursday with student protesters attempting to impose a 'complete shutdown' in Bangladesh's capital, following days of violent confrontations during demonstrations over a system of allocating government jobs.
+Police in Bangladesh clashed with student protesters attempting to impose a 'complete shutdown' of the country on Thursday, following days of violent confrontations during demonstrations over a system of allocating government jobs, with media reports saying 19 more people died across the country.

 -